christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 #### Element 3: Parameters Adjusted (Change Documentation)

-**System Interface Prompt Logic:**
+**System Query Logic:**
 "Detail the Parameters Adjusted since the last session's baseline.
 What changed?
 Specify every parameter modification—these adjustments reshape your territory's boundaries and reveal how different constraints produce different manifestations."

-**Practitioner provides:** Complete list of parameter changes from previous baseline, including guidance scale, batch size, learning rates, prompt modifications, or any other adjustable elements in the system.
+**Practitioner provides:** Complete list of parameter changes from previous baseline, including guidance scale, batch size, learning rates, Prompt modifications, or any other adjustable elements in the system.

 **Archive:** System Interface records this as the session's structural modifications.

 #### Element 4: Expectation (Pre-Session Hypothesis)

-**System Interface Prompt Logic:**
+**System Query Logic:**
 "State the explicit Expectation for how coherence will manifest at this threshold.
 Before operation, articulate your hypothesis: What do you predict will emerge?
 How will the system respond to your parameters?
 This prediction becomes the reference point for surprise and divergence."

 **Practitioner provides:** Pre-session hypothesis about expected outcomes, predicted patterns, anticipated manifestations.